Klipper3d/klipper/docs/TMC_Drivers.md

 axes (that require an end stop).
 You should configure and tune it for one axis at a time.

-## Prerequisites

-A few prerequisites are needed to use sensorless homing:

-1. StallGuard capable TMCxxxx stepper driver
-2. SPI / UART interface of the TMCxxxx wired to MCU (stand-alone mode does not work)
-3. DIAG1/DIAG pin of TMCxxxx connected to the MCU

 ## Limitations

 Be sure that your mechanical components are able to handle the load of the carriage bumping into the limit of the axis repeatedly.
-Especially spindles (on the Z axis) might generate a lot of force.
+Especially leadscrews might generate a lot of force.
 Homing a Z axis by bumping the nozzle into the printing surface might not be a good idea.
+For best results, verify that the axis carriage will make a firm contact with the axis limit.

 Further, sensorless homing might not be accurate enough for your printer.
-While homing X and Y axes on a cartesian machine can work well, homing the Z axis is generally not accurate enough and results in inconsistent first layer height.
+While homing X and Y axes on a cartesian machine can work well, homing the Z axis is generally not accurate enough and may result in an inconsistent first layer height.
 Homing a delta printer sensorless is not advisable due to missing accuracy.

 Further, the stall detection of the stepper driver is dependent on the mechanical load on the motor, the motor current and the motor